 Don’t forget inflation

-Until now, we’ve been dealing with 2018 dollars.
-Unfortunately, most everything will have a bigger price tag in the future than it does now, in the same way that the cheap night at the movies started out as Two-Dollar-Tuesdays back in the 1980s, and is now somewhere around $7 or $8 a ticket.
+Until now, we’ve been dealing with today’s dollars.
+Unfortunately, almost everything will have a bigger price tag in the future than it does now, in the same way, that the cheap night at the movies started out as Two-Dollar-Tuesdays back in the 1980s, and is now somewhere around $7 or $8 a ticket.

 You can use an inflation calculator to convert your predicted retirement income to future dollars.
 Since nobody knows exactly how much the inflation rate will be over time, this is more of a guesstimate than a true prediction.
-Some experts predict an average inflation rate of about 2 per cent a year to 2050.
+Some experts predict an average inflation rate of about 2 percent a year to 2053.

 Adjusted for inflation, Joe and Jane’s needs look a little different: